 Disney's Art of Animation Resort Pro & Con

 Advantages - Clean, comfortable setting with a huge pool and incredible, colorful Disney/Pixar themed courtyards.
 The Family Suites can accommodate larger families and multi-generational groups at a price point that is much lower than the Deluxe resort villas.
-If you're looking for an immersive Disney/Pixar experience, this resort will provide it.
+If you're looking for an immersive Disney/Pixar experience, this resort will certainly provide it.

 The Little Mermaid section has standard rooms with exterior walkways like the All-Star and Pop Century Resorts.
 The standard rooms will have two double beds and are 277 square feet.